-As a full-fledged investment bank, the Bank has in place, a robust and comprehensive risk management framework and policies, which are based on best practices, to ensure that the risk elements in the operations of the Bank are adequately managed and mitigated.
-The Bank's framework for the management of financial risks is congruent with the primary corporate objective of creating and enhancing shareholder's value, guided by a prudent and robust framework of risk management methodologies and policies.
+As a full-fledged investment bank, the Group and the Bank have in place, a robust and comprehensive risk management framework and policies, which are based on best practices, to ensure that the risk elements in the operations of the Bank are adequately managed and mitigated.
+The Group's and the Bank's framework for the management of financial risks is congruent with the primary corporate objective of creating and enhancing shareholder's value, guided by a prudent and robust framework of risk management methodologies and policies.

-The Bank's risk management framework and policies are reviewed periodically to ensure that they are comprehensive in addressing the multi-faceted risks associated with the investment banking sector.
+The Group's and the Bank's risk management framework and policies are reviewed periodically to ensure that they are comprehensive in addressing the multi-faceted risks associated with the investment banking sector.

-Group Risk Management ("GRM") is primarily responsible for the development and maintenance of the risk management framework and policies of the Affin Banking Group and supports the functions of the Asset and Liability Committee ("ALCO"), Senior Management Committe - Governance Risk and Compliance ("SMC-GRC") (formerly known as Compliance and Risk Oversight Committee ("CROC")), Board Risk Management Committee ("BRMC") as well as Group Board and Management committees of the Affin Banking Group.
+Group Risk Management ("GRM") is primarily responsible for the development and maintenance of the risk management framework and policies of the Affin Banking Group and supports the functions of the Asset and Liability Committee ("GALCO"), Senior Management Committe - Governance Risk and Compliance ("SMC-GRC") (formerly known as Compliance and Risk Oversight Committee ("CROC")), Board Risk Management Committee ("BRMC") as well as Group Board and Management committees of the Affin Banking Group.